1500 S.W. 10th Ave.

 Topeka, Kan.
 66604

-Once you have decided to give your time as a volunteer, Volunteer Services will work with you to place you in an assignment that meets your interests, your schedule and the hospital’s needs.
-The availability of some volunteer positions are dependent solely on the needs of the specific department.
+Once you have decided to give your time as a volunteer, Volunteer Services will visit with you about your interests, your schedule and the hospital’s needs.
+The availability of some volunteer positions is dependent solely on the needs of the specific department.